Çineköy inscription: Background

 The object on which the inscription is found is a monument to the Storm God Tarhunza.
 The inscription was authored by the ruler known as Urikki in Assyrian texts, which is equivalent to War(a)ika in Luwian.
 The question whether it is the same person as Awar(i)ku of the Karatepe inscription or a different one remains debatable.
 He was the vassal king of Quwê (Assyrian name), the modern Cilicia.
 In Luwian this region was known as 'Hiyawa'.

 In this monumental inscription, Urikki made reference to the relationship between his kingdom and his Assyrian overlords.
 Also, in the Phoenician version of the inscription, Awariku claims to have built 15 fortresses in his kingdom.
 In the Luwian version of the same inscription, the same sentence is misinterpreted as a reference to destroying fortresses.

 Syria as Luwian designation for Assyria

 The Çineköy inscription has a special significance for determining the origin (etymology) of the term Syria, a question that was debated among scholars since 1871, when Theodor Nöldeke proposed a linguistic explanation based on derivation of Syria from Assyria.
-That explanation received a majority support among scholars.
-Discovery of the Çineköy inscription provided additional evidence for direct connection between terms Syria and Assyria.
-Phoenician section of the inscription mentions ʾŠR (Ashur), and also ʾŠRYM (Assyrians), while Luwian section narrates the same content by using SU-RA/i (Syria).
-Analyzing the inscription, historian Robert Rollinger pointed out in 2006 that Luwian section provides conclusive evidence for the original use of the term Syria as synonym for Assyria, thus settling the question.
+That explanation received majority support among scholars.
+Discovery of the Çineköy inscription provided additional evidence for a direct connection between terms Syria and Assyria.
+The Phoenician section of the inscription mentions ʾŠR (Ashur), and also ʾŠRYM (Assyrians), while the Luwian section narrates the same content by using SU-RA/i (Syria).
+Analyzing the inscription, historian Robert Rollinger pointed out in 2006 that the Luwian section provides conclusive evidence for the original use of the term Syria as synonym for Assyria, thus settling the question.

 The examined section of the Phoenician inscription reads: